CONSTITUTION AND RULES OF THE STURT BADMINTON CLUB INCORPORATED.

 “Club” means the Sturt Badminton Club Incorporated;

-“Club Member” means a person who is either a Primary Member, Life Member, Elite Member or Junior Member.
+“Club Member” means a person who is either a Full Member, Adult Social Member, Life Member, Elite Member, Junior Member or Other Club Member.

 “Elite Member” means a person who has been given Elite membership;

-“Secondary Member” means a person who has been granted Secondary membership;
+“Adult Social Member” means a person who has been granted Adult Social membership;

 “Committee” means the club committee responsible for the management and control of the Club;